North Korea launches ballistic missile

 "North Korea fired an unidentified ballistic missile early this morning from Pyongsong, South Pyongan, to the east direction.
 South Korea's Joint Chiefs of Staff is analyzing more details of the missile with the US side," said an official at South Korea's Joint Chiefs of Staff.

+The US military has also confirmed that there was a probable missile launch from North Korea and is in the process of assessing the launch details, according to Pentagon spokesperson Col. Rob Manning.

+Guam's Homeland Security/Office of Civil Defense posted on Facebook that they were notified that North Korea "conducted a ballistic missile launch" but there is no immediate threat to them or the Marianas.

-US defense and intelligence officials had been growing increasingly puzzled as to why North Korean leader Kim Jong Un had not tested a ballistic missile in nearly two months.
+US defense and intelligence officials had been growing increasingly puzzled as to why North Korean leader Kim Jong Un had not tested a ballistic missile since September.

 Before Wednesday's test, North Korea had fired 22 missiles without active warheads during 15 tests since February.
 US officials say North Korea is continuing to develop its missiles, rocket fuel and engines, as well as targeting and guidance systems.